directtt/ai-2d-project/README.md

 # tractor-ai-2d-project
 Python reinforcement learning 2D project for my AI classes that uses search algorithms, machine learning, neural networks and genetic algorithm.

 ## General idea
 General idea of classes was to implement throughout semester end-to-end AI project that consist of:
 - Implementation of a two-dimensional discrete environment (aka lattice) for an autonomous agent using knowledge representation techniques presented in lectures
 - Application of informed state space search strategies to solve the problem of scheduling agent movement in the environment
 - Application of selected machine learning methods to solve problems that the agent must face in the surrounding environment

+We have chosen smart tractor as a main topic of our project.
+The task of the smart tractor is to cultivate the field.
+The tractor, moving around the field, checks the soil and crop condition and makes decisions on the application of crop irrigation, fertilizer application, collecting crops etc.

 ## Algorithms use case
 - Searching Algorithms: BFS & A* for agent shortest path finding